 Although this growth is very positive for the district, it has resulted in the Council experiencing increased activity across almost all of its functions.
 Areas in which demand has risen include the regulatory area, particularly building and resource consent processing; planning and monitoring activity; and township facilities such as public toilets, parking, and waste management.
 There has also been an increase in administrative and information requirements and increased obligations in terms of demonstrating statutory compliance.
-Over the last three years the Council has needed to meet these increased demands and Year 1 of the LTP also shows the effects of this adjustment.
+Over the last three years the Council has needed to meet these increased demands.